ak31415926/ak-tmux2k-plugins/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: Bug Report 🐛
-about: Create a report to help us improve
+description: File a bug report here
-title: "[BUG] "
+title: "[BUG]: "
-labels: ''
+labels: ["bug"]
-assignees: ''
+assignees: ["ak31415926"]

----

-**Describe the bug**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this bug report.
+        Please make sure there aren't any duplicate issues for this topic.

+  - type: textarea
+    id: bug-description
+    attributes:
-A clear and concise description of what the bug is.
+      label: Description of the bug

-**To Reproduce**
+      description: Give us a brief description of what happened and what you expected to happen.
+    validations:
+      required: true

+  - type: textarea
+    id: steps-to-reproduce
+    attributes:
+      label: Steps To Reproduce
-Steps to reproduce the behavior:
+      description: Steps to reproduce the bug.
+      placeholder: |
         1. Go to '...'
-2. Click on '....'
+        2. Click on '...'
-3. Scroll down to '....'
+        3. Scroll down to '...'
         4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+    validations:
+      required: true

+  - type: textarea
+    id: additional-information
+    attributes:
+      label: Additional Information
+      description: |
+        Provide any additional information such as logs, screenshots, scenarios in which the bug occurs or anything relevant that can help resolving the issue.